jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 I don’t like the idea that you can be a 27-year-old, living at home, make terrible decisions and be devoid of any life skills, but call yourself an adult because you can drink and vote.
 Being an adult means more than just your age.

 I worked backward, thinking of the childish traits and habits I saw displayed by people who are legal adults.
 I also thought about the things that held me back from feeling like a full-grown, competent adult.
-The following lack of following six traits are the biggest markers of adulthood.You don’t rely on your parents for anything
+The following lack of following six traits are the biggest markers of adulthood.

+## You don’t rely on your parents for anything

-**You're** **not** **an** **adult** until you don't rely on your parents--in any way--for any of your daily expenses.
+You're not an adult until you don't rely on your parents–in any way–for any of your daily expenses.

-Don't gimme that nonsense about it being cheaper to be on a family phone plan when **you're** 30 years old.
+Don't gimme that nonsense about it being cheaper to be on a family phone plan when you're 30 years old.
 By definition, a major part of adult life is autonomy from your parents.
 If you can’t—or won’t—survive without their financial assistance, you are not an adult.

 This point is usually the one that receives the most blowback.
 People are very quick to point out that forcing young adults to take on financial responsibilities too early is one of the things that keep them from succeeding, and they’re right.

 If you are not ready to stand on your own, there’s no reason to try and do so if you have the support of your parents.
 However, you’re not an adult if you do this.
-You’re still their responsibility, which--by definition--excludes you from adulthood.
+You’re still their responsibility, which–by definition–excludes you from adulthood.

 Even cultures that have many generations stay at home have a clear point where the child moves out.
 This is usually marriage.
 Now, at this point, the parents may move in but now the parents are the responsibility of the child.
 Not vice-versa.